 Search Engine Optimization has evolved.
 Forget trying to game the system — as the way people perform search queries evolves and more complex questions become the norm, today’s SEO is all about providing actual value and meeting consumer needs.

 A good content strategy defines what success looks like from the beginning.
 Which metrics mean success to you?
 Are your objectives to increase brand awareness, lead generation or simply content engagement?
-Defining your objectives can help you pick metrics that will track success over time, identify what’s working, satisfy stakeholders and win incremental investment.
+Defining your objectives can help you pick metrics that will track success over time, identify what’s working, satisfy stakeholders and win incremental investment in your search engine optimization and content marketing programs.

 Once you’ve defined your value proposition and objectives, focus on your customer targeting.
 To offer your customers something of value, you must know what they find valuable.
 Start by nailing down a buyer persona — a composite profile of your average customer.
 Figure out relevant demographics, such as age, gender, location and socioeconomic status.
 Then dig into the abstract stuff: What do they care about?
 What type of content do they enjoy?
 How do they like to consume it?

 Don’t be afraid of scaring off potential customers by narrowing your focus.
-A precisely targeted audience is easier to please and retain.
+A precisely targeted audience is easier to please and retain, and long-tail keywords might ultimately be easier to rank for.
 If you attempt to appeal to too many demographics, you won’t end up satisfying any of them.

-Once your objectives and customers are defined, define the “pillars” of your content strategy: three or four overarching topics that define your business.
-Your pillars will often reflect what you’re selling and the objectives of your content strategy, and they should be strictly adhered to as you produce content.
+Once your objectives and customers are defined, define the “pillars” of your SEO content strategy: three or four overarching topics that define your business.
+Your pillars will often reflect what you’re selling and the objectives of your SEO program, and they should be strictly adhered to as you produce content.
 Every piece of content that you post ultimately should rest under one of these pillars.
+Each pillar should be vetted from a SEO landscape and competitive perspective to ensure opportunity and inform your strategy.

 Defining pillars has multiple purposes.
 As mentioned above, pillars will help keep you organized.
 They’ll also benefit your website architecture.
 Your blog or content hub should be defined by “pillar pages” that interlink and organize all related topical content.
 Content pillars demonstrate to search engines that you are an authority on a subject and deserve to be featured in search results for that topic.
 Make sure your content stays updated and relevant.